Making Networks Cloud Ready with SD-WAN

 -Shyamal Kumar, CEO Lavelle Networks

-SD-WAN today is one of the key enablers of cloud.
+SD-WAN today is one of the key enablers of the cloud.
 SD-WAN modernizes WAN allowing enterprises the freedom to use public cloud securely over the internet.
 With traditional WAN becoming a bottleneck to cloud – Public, Private and Hybrid cloud – more enterprises are upgrading to SD-WAN and adopting a cloud first strategy.
 Enterprises are optimizing SD-WAN to enable cloud networks and in turn their WAN into a powerhouse.

 Why SD-WAN is critical to cloud computing?